What Does a Vehicle Corrosion Warranty Cover?

 “Dealers will look for any reason to weasel out of a corrosion warranty repair,” said Sean Kim, an automotive technician in Atlanta.
 “For example, they’ll tell you you’ve got a water leak causing the issue, and that’s not covered.”

-• Know your coverage: If your factory corrosion warranty only covers perforation for up to five years/60,000 miles, it’s probably not worth filing a claim for surface rust at 65,231 miles.
+• Know your coverage: If your factory corrosion warranty only covers perforation for up to 5 years/60,000 miles, it’s probably not worth filing a claim for surface rust at 65,231 miles.

 • Keep up with regular maintenance (and save your receipts): One of the most common reasons warranty claims of all kinds are denied is that the owner didn’t keep up with maintenance.
 Sticking with the routine maintenance schedule listed in your owners manual (like getting oil changes every 7,000 miles or new brakes every 50,000 miles) is actually a requirement to keep your warranty coverage valid.

-• Wash your car at least once a month (and keep those receipts, too): While it may seem counterintuitive, car washes are actually excellent for preventing rust because they blast away salt, debris and other materials that can accelerate corrosion.
-Be sure to pay the extra few dollars for the undercarriage spray, as well, since that’s where most of the rust-causing agents will accumulate as you drive along.
+• Wash your car at least once a month (save those receipts, too): While it may seem counterintuitive, car washes are actually excellent for preventing rust because they blast away salt, debris and other materials that can accelerate corrosion.
+Be sure to pay the extra few dollars for the undercarriage spray, since that’s where most of the rust-causing agents will accumulate as you drive along.

 • Involve the manufacturer: If your local dealer is giving you the runaround, file a case with your vehicle’s manufacturer and request direct assistance from its customer care and/or warranty departments.
 The manufacturer may be able to influence the dealer’s decision or simply direct you to another dealership for the warranty repair work.